Canada lags in vaccinations but expects to catch up quickly

 Elizabeth Harris, 83, of Fenelon Falls, Ontario, had been scheduled for a second shot April 7, but she and her husband have been told by the health department it will be another four months.

-“I’m a little annoyed because I’ll be 84 and I was looking forward to having my second shot,” Harris said.
-“It’s ridiculous because we’re over 80 and we’re among the most vulnerable, but we have to wait four months.”
+“We’re over 80 and we’re among the most vulnerable, but we have to wait four months,” Harris said.

 The elderly in long term care homes have received two shots, but the vast majority in the general population haven’t.